-Cash paid for capital expenditure (excluding finance leased assets) totalled \$35,921,000 down from \$44,739,000 in the prior year.
+Cash paid for capital expenditure (excluding finance leased assets) totalled \$97,670,000 up from \$57,112,000 in the prior year.
+This increase is due to increased capital requirements as a result of growth in existing contracts as well as securing new contracts.